pinargultekin/GifTastic/README.md

 <a name="abstract"></a>
 ## Abstract

-On the left-hand side, there are eight buttons which are referred by a mood.
+On the left-hand side, there are eight buttons which are indicated by a mood.
 When a user clicks any mood button, related gifs line up.
 Gifs appear in "still" state once a user clicks it on, its state changes to animate.
 On the right-hand side, there is a submit button to add a new mood button.